 Our planet, our environment and the future health of our children are more important than fast fashion.
-One of the most important decisions you can make is to invest in fewer, but far better quality clothes which you can wear and keep for longer.
+One of the most important decisions you can make is to invest in fewer, but far better quality clothes which you can wear again and again, keep for longer.
 Then you can take part in the circular economy by thinking carefully about what to do with clothes when you've finished with them - will you hand them on, swap, resell or return them?
 All these options are particularly easy with children's clothes.

 We know that children grow and have designed our styles with this in mind, it's all in the detail: